Listed below are a few of the questions we are often asked about baptisms at St John the Baptist Church.

 Q: What happens in the service?

 A: Water will be blessed and poured on the child’s head – the word ‘baptism’ means ‘to be immersed in water’.
 The child will be signed with the cross and a special oil may be used for this.
-A candle or other gift from the church may be given.
-Godparents and parents will make promises on behalf of the baby, and prayers will be offered for the baby and the family.
-There may also be readings and hymns, which you may be able to choose.
+Godparents and parents will make promises on behalf of the baby, prayers will be offered for the child and the family, and a candle will be given to the family as a gift from the church family.

 Q: Are there any alternatives to baptism?